 Television (video and audio) signals for the event, meeting or exhibition are the responsibility of the media.

 Television, Radio & Internet Rights

 - PPAI retains all rights in and to the filming, taping, recording in any media now or hereafter known, still footage/photography, radio or television broadcasting or reproduction in any manner or form thereof of any PPAI-sanctioned event.
-Any non-local news outlets must first get written approval from the PPAI Public Relations office before it can shoot footage at any PPAI-sanctioned event.
+Any non-local news outlets must first get written approval from the PPAI Public Relations office before it can film, tape, or record footage at any PPAI-sanctioned event.

 - Some PPAI events are televised/simulcast, and for those sessions, access may be limited.